Kopolovich/3D_Image_Rendering_Platform/README.md

-**3D Image Rendering Platform**
+# 3D Image Rendering Platform

-This Java-based platform was developed as part of an Introduction to Software Engineering course at Jerusalem College of Technology (May 2024 – July 2024).
-It enables users to generate 3D images through vector manipulation, color processing, and simulating realistic lighting effects.
-The project demonstrates fundamental principles of 3D rendering such as camera integration, lighting effects, and reflections.
+This Java-based platform was developed as part of an Introduction to Software Engineering course at the *Jerusalem College of Technology* (May 2024 – July 2024).
+It enables users to generate 3D images by modeling scenes with geometric primitives, simulating lighting, and applying color and reflection effects.

-**Features:**
+## Features

+- *3D Scene Rendering*
-3D Image Generation: Create dynamic 3D scenes with custom objects using vector-based geometry.
+  Create complex 3D scenes with custom objects using vector-based geometry.

-Camera Integration: Simulates various camera angles and perspectives for realistic scene viewing.
+- *Camera Simulation*
+  Configure various camera positions and angles to render scenes from multiple perspectives.

+- *Lighting System*
-Lighting Effects: Supports multiple light sources and simulates shadows, brightness, and reflections.
+  Supports multiple light sources, including directional, point, and spot lights with realistic shading and shadow simulation.
-Color Processing: Enables color customization for objects and lighting to achieve visually appealing scenes.
-Reflections & Transparency: Adds realism through object reflections and transparent surfaces.

-**Technologies:**
-Java: Core language for development.
-Vector Manipulation: For defining object coordinates and scene geometry.
-Color Processing: For managing color attributes and applying lighting effects.
+- *Color and Material Control*
+  Customize object colors, light intensity, and surface materials for accurate visual representation.

+- *Reflections & Transparency*
+  Simulate reflective surfaces and transparent materials to enhance scene realism.

+## Technologies Used

+- *Java* – Core programming language used throughout the project
+- *Vector Mathematics* – For object positioning, scene layout, and direction calculations
-Object-Oriented Design: Ensures scalability and maintainability of the platform.
+- *Object-Oriented Design* – Ensures modularity, scalability, and maintainability
+- *Color Processing* – For accurate representation of surface and lighting effects

+## Authors

+Developed by Esti Rosen and Noa Kopolovich during the Summer 2024 semester.